jrohnke/dog-project/README.md

 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

+## Introduction

+This project is part of the Udacity Artificial Intelligence Nanodegree program.
+The goal is to create a CNN to recognize the breed of a dog in an image - or the breed that closely resembles the person if the image is of a human.

+The Jupyter notebook contains all the tests and code to train the CNN and some test images to see how well it performs.

+The flask folder contains a Flask web app that uses the best model created in the Jupyter notebook.
+Running app.py will start the Flask server and the web app can be accessed within the local network on port 5000 (or on the same machine via localhost:5000).
+It takes a local file or a URL as input.

 ## Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
 In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.